 Amber Sims is a founding member of The IF Institute and Young Leaders, Strong City.
 Amber has worked as a consultant, speaker and advisor in areas that include: racial equity, policy, workplace culture, public relations, community advocacy, partnerships, and program expansion.
 She is Amber is a trusted voice for racial equity and is a leader in local and national conversations.

-Robbie's roots are in Montessori education, and she currently provides digital and messaging strategy for electoral candidates across the country.
+Robbie's roots are in Montessori education, public education and she currently provides digital and messaging strategy for electoral candidates across the country.

 Caazena Hunter is a coach, facilitator and educator.
 Caazena holds a dual bachelors in Spanish and Sociology with an International Studies Certificate from the University of Tulsa.
 She also holds a masters in Sociology from the University of North Texas.